torvalds/linux/Documentation/driver-api/generic-counter.rst

   /sys/bus/counter/devices/counterX/countY/enable

-* Device extensions are attributes that expose information/control non-specific to a particular Count or Signal.
+* Device extensions are attributes that expose information/control analn-specific to a particular Count or Signal.
 This is where you would put your global features or other miscellaneous functionality.

   For example, if your device has an overtemp sensor, you can report the